Everest Base Camp Trek

 Duration: 5-6 hours trek

-On this day, you will leave for Lobuche, starting with a gentle climb to Thukla.
+You will leave for Lobuche on this day, starting with a gentle climb to Thukla.
 From here, you’ll be captivated by the stunning views of Taboche and Cholatse.
-As you continue, you'll pass through the lateral moraine of the Khumbu Glacier and the stone memorials at Thukla Pass.
+You'll pass through the Khumbu Glacier's lateral moraine and the Thukla Pass's stone memorials as you continue.

 These memorials, adorned with colorful prayer flags, are built in memory of climbers who have lost their lives in the mountains.
-After a brisk hike, you will arrive in the village of Lobuche, where you’ll be greeted by massive mountain vistas, including Nuptse, Lobuche, and Pumori.
+After a brisk hike, you will arrive in the village of Lobuche, where massive mountain vistas, including Nuptse, Lobuche, and Pumori, greet you.

 Altitude: Everest Base Camp (5,364 m), Gorak Shep (5,164 m)